DEVSOG12/DEVSOG12/README.md

 Here are some ideas to get you started:
 -->
-- 🔭 I’m currently working on a [Project](https://github.com/wake-group/Wake-App)
+- 🔭 I’m currently working on  [...](https://devsog12.dev)

-- 🔥 I’m currently working on Software Engineering Research Projects
+- 🔥 I’m currently working on a couple of Software Engineering Research Projects
 - 👯 I’m looking to collaborate on ^